Stranmor/gemini-proxy-key-rotation-rust/README.md

 ### Option 1: Running with Docker Compose (Recommended)

-This method uses Docker Compose and a `.env` file to manage configuration, allowing you to securely pass API keys and configure upstream proxies via environment variables.
-Using `config.yaml` is **optional** with this method.
+This method uses Docker Compose and a `.env` file to manage configuration securely.
+API keys and group-specific settings (proxies, target URLs) **must** be configured via environment variables in the `.env` file.

 1.  **Clone the Repository:**
     ```bash